Mia Hansen-Løve: Style and themes

-Style and themes

 Hansen-Løve's films mostly revolve around familial and romantic relationships and their effects.
 Eden, Father of My Children, and Things to Come all draw on important people or events in Hansen-Løve's life, though she has said that while all her films are personal, they are not autobiographical.
 Time Out writer Dave Calhoun describes Hansen-Løve's films as "intimate, realist, free of melodrama.
 They have a lightness of touch and yet feel wise."
 Hansen-Løve's brother, Sven, has said that she "prides herself on trueness and realism and authenticity."
 Eschewing shocking or dramatic events, Hansen-Løve rests her narratives on subtle emotional shifts; climactic moments occur naturally, with no prior indication.

 Common themes in Hansen-Løve's films are personal crisis, desire, and existentialism.
 Her films also tend to touch upon the generational effects of France's political and social history.
 Hansen-Løve's films have been compared to those of French auteur Eric Rohmer, whose work influenced her.

 Hansen-Løve has said that All Is Forgiven, Father of My Children, and Goodbye First Love are a loose trilogy about the transformations involved in transitioning to adulthood.
 "It's not accidental that the daughters are all 15, 16, or 17 for the majority of each film," she said.
 "It's not only about the relationship between fathers and daughters, it's about that particular age where you separate from your family and become an adult."